mariopeixoto/recomende/README.markdown

 RecoMEnde
 =========

-A JAVA library for document recommendation
+A Recommendation system for digital libraries